Table-Text Alignment: Explaining Claim Verification Against Tables in Scientific Papers

 \section{Results}

-Following the original SciTab dataset, we use Macro-F1 for our evaluation.
 All results are shown in Table~\ref{tab_main_result}.
 It is noted that, due to cost constraints, we only run GPT-4o on 100 samples selected to match the label distribution of the entire dataset.

 \paragraph{Claim Prediction Results.} As expected, GPT-4o achieves the highest score.
 Larger models, such as Qwen 2.5 72B and Llama 3.1 70B, outperform their smaller 7B and 8B counterparts, and all LLMs surpass the performance of the previous table-based model, TAPAS.
 We also observe that few-shot and CoT prompting are less effective for larger, well-instructed models like the 70B variants and GPT-4o on this familiar label classification task, but remain beneficial for smaller models.